ONLYOFFICE/onlyoffice.github.io/README.md

 * Change the file extension to .plugin.
 * Go to the Plugins tab, click Manage Plugins >> Add plugin, browse for the .plugin file.

-**For the cloud version**

-Turn your plugin into a browser extension.
-Currently, it works for Chrome users only.

-Use [chrome_extension_example](https://github.com/ONLYOFFICE/sdkjs-plugins/tree/master/examples/chrome_extension_example) to learn how to transform an ONLYOFFICE plugin into a Chrome extension.

 ## Documentation

 Plugins structure and installation https://api.onlyoffice.com/plugin/basic.